Webmethods Online Tutorials

 In February 2000, webMethods had its initial public offering (IPO) on the NASDAQ exchange.
 Just before the offering, the share price rose from its planned $13 to $35, and in its first day of trading, closed over $212 per share.
 The company raised only $175 million, while being valued at almost $7 billion.
 Although the term "unicorn" was not yet used, one analyst said "The market is kind of foaming at the mouth on three-letter buzzwords, like B2B and XML".
 The quick rise of its share price is given as an example of the excess of the dot-com bubble.

-The IPO allowed webMethods in April 2000 to acquire Premier Software Technologies, Inc. and TransLink Software, Inc., and in August 2000 to acquire Active Software for an estimated $1.3 billion in stock shares.
-Active Software, a public company based in Santa Clara, California and founded in 1994, had acquired Alier Inc., TransLink Software Inc. and Premier Software Technologies Inc. In January, 2001, webMethods acquired IntelliFrame Corporation, which had been part of Computer Network Technology Corporation, for about $31 million.
+The IPO allowed webMethods to acquire Active Software for an estimated $1.3 billion in stock shares in August 2000.
+Active Software, a public company based in Santa Clara, California and founded in 1994, had acquired Alier Inc., TransLink Software Inc. and Premier Software Technologies Inc in April 2000.
+In January, 2001, webMethods acquired IntelliFrame Corporation, which had been part of Computer Network Technology Corporation, for about $31 million.
 While revenues grew, the company posted continuing operating losses due to the early 2000s recession following the bursting of the dot-com bubble through 2002.
 Although its share price declined sharply from its peak, company executives, directors and investors still made large profits on their shares.

 In October, 2003, the company announced it acquired three smaller companies in the integration market, for a combined estimated value of $32 million.
 The Mind Electric developed a technology called Glue, and its founder Graham Glass became the webMethods chief technical officer.
 The Dante Group developed software for business activity monitoring (BAM).
 The former DataChannel assets from Netegrity were used in a portal.[17]